Marketing Messages that Matter

 “How do I get them to remember it, you ask?”
 So glad you did.

-Our minds have banks of information that are grouped together by association.
+Our minds have banks of information that are grouped by association.
 Let me explain.
-When I say the word ‘football’ you immediately have a synaptic reaction.
-Your brain begins tapping into the schema – fancy word for group – of information that relates to that word.
-So you immediately think of your favorite NFL team, their colors come to mind, their quarterback enters your mind, you’re reminded of their crappy season and so on.
+When I say ‘football,’ you immediately have a synaptic reaction.
+Your brain begins tapping into the schema – a fancy word for the group – of information related to that word.
+So you immediately think of your favorite NFL team, their colors come to mind, their quarterback enters your mind, you’re reminded of their crappy season, and so on.
 You get the point.
 But, if I say the word anthropology – like Curly on the three stooges – you’re trying to think, but nuttin’ happens.
-In other words, you don’t have a vast scheme of information related to anthropology.
+In other words, you don’t have a vast scheme of anthropology-related information.
 So… nuttin’ happens.

-By hanging your message on the existing schema’s inside your customer’s brain, you gain quick and nearly immediate access over the limen threshold (look that one up) and into your prospective customer’s brain.
+By hanging your message on the existing schema inside your customer’s brain, you gain quick and nearly immediate access over the limen threshold (look that one up) and into your prospective customer’s brain.
 BAM!
 Geico is masterful at using metaphors, stories, and imagery that they know you already have in your brain.
-They simply hang their message on what you know and, voila, they’re in.
-Message received, registered and in conscious.
+They hang their message on what you know, and they’re in.
+Message received, registered, and conscious.
 Mike drop!

-Creating content and messaging that your readers will read and care about isn’t rocket science, but it does take some skill.
+Creating content and messaging your readers will read and care about isn’t rocket science, but it takes some skill.
 I hope these tips will help you write better content and get better results.